VatsalNanda/Mini-Projects-in-Python-ML-/mini_proj_3-Convert multiple images to grayscale/README.md

 # Mini_Project_in_Python-3-Converting_multiple_images to grayscale

 This project converts multiple colored images to grayscale.
 The file 'convert multiple images to grayscale.ipynb' contains all the code needed to implement the above problem.
 The 'cmd1.py'is a command line solution for the same problem.
 The 'result1.png', 'result2.png' and 'result3.png' are some of the graphical and tabular results executed in the python file.
-The 'image.jpeg' is one of the sample colored images we took and 'image9299.jpeg' is one sample grayscale image we got.
+The 'n02109961_16718.jpg' is one of the sample colored images we took and 'n02109961_16718_gray.jpg' is one sample grayscale image we got.

 # Install Dependencies